browserengineering/book/book/visual-effects.md

 Browser compositing
 ===================

-So far, Skia and SDL have just made our browser more complex, but the low-level control offered by these libraries is important because it allows us to optimize commonly-used operations like scrolling.
+Skia and SDL have just made our browser more complex, but the low-level control offered by these libraries is important because it allows us to optimize commonly-used operations like scrolling.